 Our industry is evolving with the increase in worldwide demand for broadband internet access for information, entertainment and commerce.
-In addition to fiber and wireless systems, other technologies such as geostationary high throughput satellites, low-earth orbit networks, balloons, and High Altitude Platform Systems ("HAPS") will likely play significant roles in enabling global broadband access, networks and services.
+In addition to fiber and wireless systems, other technologies such as geostationary high throughput satellites, LEO orbit networks, balloons, and High Altitude Platform Systems will likely play significant roles in enabling global broadband access, networks and services.
 We intend to use our expertise, technologies, capital, investments, global presence, relationships and other capabilities to continue to provide broadband internet systems, networks and services for information, entertainment and commerce in North America and internationally for consumers, enterprises and governments.

 We are selectively exploring opportunities to pursue partnerships, joint ventures and strategic acquisition opportunities, domestically and internationally, that we believe may allow us to increase our existing market share, expand into new markets, broaden our portfolio of products and intellectual property, and strengthen our relationships with our customers.
-We may allocate significant resources for long-term initiatives that may not have a short or medium term or any positive impact on our revenue, results of operations, or cash flow.
+We may allocate significant resources for long-term initiatives that may not have a short or medium-term or any positive impact on our revenue, results of operations, or cash flow.

 In 2012, we acquired the right to use various frequencies at the 45 degree west longitude orbital location ("Brazilian Authorization") from ANATEL, the Brazilian communications regulatory agency.
 The Brazilian Authorization provides us the rights to utilize Ku-band spectrum for broadcast satellite service ("BSS"), Ka-band spectrum and S-band spectrum.
-With regards to the Ku-band BSS spectrum, we continue to pursue various opportunities to support a Brazilian pay-TV service.
-We are also exploring options for the Ka-band and S-band spectrums.
-In April 2014, we entered into an agreement with Space Systems Loral, LLC ("SS/L") for the construction of the EchoStar XXIII satellite, a high powered BSS satellite, which will use some of the components from CMBStar, a satellite that we suspended construction of in 2008.
-The EchoStar XXIII satellite is expected to launch in the third quarter of 2016 and will be deployed at the 45 degree west longitude orbital location.
+We are exploring options for the Ka-band and S-band spectrums.
+In April 2014, we entered into an agreement with Space Systems Loral, LLC ("SS/L") for the construction of the EchoStar XXIII satellite, a high powered BSS satellite.
+The EchoStar XXIII satellite is expected to launch in the fourth quarter of 2016 and will be deployed at the 45 degree west longitude orbital location.